ianchapin/epistemic-trust-calibration/README.md

 - are already accountable for outcomes
 - cannot fully defer responsibility upward
 - must act despite uncertainty
+- are wary of silent overconfidence in models, metrics, or explanations

-It is not intended as:
+It is **not** intended as:
 - a persuasion tool
 - a debate weapon
+- a compliance checklist
 - a way to block decisions without ownership
-- a substitute for authority
+- a substitute for authority or responsibility

 ---